19 Adventurous Things to do in Riviera Maya, Mexico

 Yet it’s a half-day trip through the inland freshwater lagoons of Sian Ka’an that can make for a particularly intriguing excursion.

-It all starts by exploring the lesser-visited ruins of Muyil.
-These ancient Mayan structures lay at the doorstep of Sian Ka’an, allowing travelers to enjoy this intriguing archeological site without the crowds that often swarm more prominent ruins in the area.
+These ancient Mayan structures, located at the doorstep of Sian Ka’an, provide travelers with an opportunity to enjoy this intriguing archeological site without the crowds that often swarm more prominent ruins in the area.

 Yet Muyil also acts as a gateway into Sian Ka’an, where a boardwalk winds visitors through the thick jungle.